 These are the Terms of Reference of the Vocational Training Committee (currently interim as being revised).

-There are two cafés on site - one in the main GCC Clinical Centre building, and a cheaper staff café called Oasis on the Greenlane site just beside Cornwall House CMHC's base.
+There are two cafés on site - one in the main Greenlane Clinical Centre building, and a cheaper staff café called Oasis on the Greenlane site just beside Cornwall House CMHC's base.
 Then there are several cafés in the nearby shops down Manukau or Claude Roads, a short walk away, plus various sources of lunch, including yum cha at the trotting club restaurant across the road.
 We have tea and instant coffee and a microwave in the Training Centre itself where there's a comfortable lounge with a great view out over the racetrack.